JarkkoPar/Utility_AI_GDExtension/README.md

 **Node Query System nodes**

 The UtilityAI Node Query System is used to perform utility based queries to find Top N nodes that fit the set criteria.
-It as two types of nodes:
+It as two types of nodes: Search Spaces and Search Criteria.

-Search spaces that define a set of nodes you will use in your query:
+A Search Space defines a set of nodes you will use in your query:

  * UtilityAINodeGroupSearchSpace
  * UtilityAINodeChildrenSearchSpace
  * UtilityAIArea2DSearchSpace and UtilityAIArea3DSearchSpace

-Search criteria that you want to use to select and rank the top N nodes:
+A Search Criterion filters and scores the nodes in a search space to find the top N nodes:

  * UtilityAICustomSearchCriterion
  * UtilityAIMetadataSearchCriterion